anastasiiasanina/E-commerce-Bookstore/README.md

 # I&#10084;BOOKS - ONLINE BOOKSTORE
 Our online bookstore project is a web application that allows users to browse and purchase books online.
 <br/>
-***It was created by our team - Anastasiia Sanina, Liubov Reckechinska, Yulia Lehenka and Maryna Vasylyeva.***
+***It was created by our team - Anastasiia Sanina, Liubov Reckechinska, Yulia Lehenka and Maryna Vasylieva.***

 # Preview